-Savoury and satisfying, these Japanese pancakes are a simple, frugal meal with just a few ingredients.
+Savoury and satisfying, okonomiyaki or Japanese pancakes are a simple, frugal meal with just a few ingredients.

 And I mentioned this was frugal?
-Check it out, a filling and delicious meal from a hunk of cabbage, a spring onion, an egg and a bit of flour and water pretty much.
-Who’d have thought?
+Check it out, a filling and delicious meal from a hunk of cabbage, a spring onion, an egg and a bit of flour and water.
+Who'd have thought?

 The basic quantities in this recipe are for one pancake, just multiply them if you're cooking for more people.
 I'd recommend mixing each pancake individually just before it goes into the frypan, otherwise you'll end up with dry cabbage on top and heaps of batter at the bottom of your bowl.